apache/camel/examples/camel-example-cdi-osgi/README.md

 #### OSGi / Karaf

 This example can be executed within Karaf 2.x, 3.x and 4.x.
+Note that it uses the `pax-cdi-weld` feature from the PAX CDI version used by Camel and which defines the Weld version used.
+For instance, Camel `2.17.0` depends on PAX CDI `1.0.0.RC1` whose `pax-cdi-weld` feature relies on Weld version `2.2.11.Final`.

-From the command line:
+To run the example, from the command line:

 1. In the Karaf install root directory, start Karaf: